FzComet206/Spherical-World-Generation/README.md

 ![Desert](Imgs/Desert.png)

+---

 The material uses a shader that takes temperature and humidity threshold values and color of each biome as input, and renders it on the sphere.
 These boundaries can be adjusted during runtime as shown in the gif.

 <p align="center"> <img src="Imgs/Thresholds.gif" alt="Boundaries" width="800"/> </>

 ---

+**if you deleted the textures in "generated" folder, they will be regenerated when you click on play button, but make sure to change the texture formate of humidity and temperature map to R16 for the correct biome boundaries.**

 Next up are the height values at each vertex.